ru5hikesh/ru5hikesh/readme.md

 I charge based on your project requirements, so hit me up, and let's build something awesome together!"

 📫 How to reach me for :  ru5hikeshkolge10@gmail.com
-or You can Ping me on X or linkedin
+or You can just Ping me on X or linkedin